Internal Medicine Residency Program at Vassar Brothers Medical Center

 The Nuvance Health Categorical Internal Medicine Residency Program structure is a three-year program in which our residents usually spend 4 weeks on a given assignment (for example medicine wards or ICU), then one full week in the ambulatory setting which includes dedicated continuity clinic time to see an assigned patient panel.
 This 4+1 structure allows the resident to focus on learning from the rotation they are on at the time and gives protected time to the ambulatory experience to develop longitudinal relationships with patients.

 In the above example, Dr. Adams begins his academic year with a four-week rotation on the inpatient medicine orange team.
-When the fourth week is over, Dr. Adams spends one week rotating in the continuity clinic and in various other internal medicine subspecialty clinics.
-Dr. Adams then changes to the next rotation, emergency medicine.
+When the fourth week is over, Dr. Adams spends one week rotating in the

 Note that as Dr. Adams is leaving the continuity clinic week, Dr. Berkley is coming into her continuity clinic week; and the pattern continues with Dr. Catanese and Dr. Deighton.
 These four individuals together comprise the continuity clinic “firm.”